• Skip to primary navigation

 👩🏻🍳 Practical Tips & Recipe Notes

-If your heat isn't already as high as it can go, crank the heat and stir really well — the more you stir, the faster the water will evaporate.
-If you truly have way too much water left, use a spoon, ladle, or turkey baster to remove some water out of the pan.
+- If there's too much water left in the pan when the timer goes off, crank the heat as high as it can go (if it's not there already) and stir really well — the more you stir, the faster the water will evaporate.
+If you truly have way too much water left, use a spoon, ladle, or turkey baster to remove some water from the pan.

 📖 Recipe